 - Business – Consider setting up a small business as it grants you better or direct control while having the potential for good revenue.
-At the same time, business ownership can give tax benefits, diversify your portfolio, and provide a sense of personal fulfilment and satisfaction.
+At the same time, business ownership can give tax benefits, diversify your portfolio, and provide a sense of personal fulfillment and satisfaction.

 4. Assess the fees and expenses

 When you invest your savings, you pay fees and expenses that can reduce your investment returns.
 For example, mutual fund expense ratios (MERs) are annual fees that mutual funds charge for managing a portfolio for you.

 They are usually higher than ETF expense ratios because mutual funds consist of multiple securities that an individual or team of portfolio managers holds.

 Moreover, the cost of research, trading, and other services adds up over time.
 On the other hand, exchange-traded fund (ETF) transaction fees are charged when buying or selling shares within an ETF.
 The website of all providers may not assess these.
 It would be best to check before making any purchases online.